While alcohol affects each of us differently, there are steps you can take to make sure you moderate your drinking.

 - Have something to eat while or before you have an alcoholic drink ; and

 - Dilute your alcoholic drink by adding water or ice.

 Making informed choices when it comes to drinking

-Australia’s Alcohol Guidelines have been developed by medical experts to help reduce the short-term and long-term health risks associated with alcohol misuse.
+The National Health and Medical Research Council has developed short-term and long-term alcohol consumption guidelines to assist individuals to make informed decisions about their drinking habits.
 It is important to remember that the Guidelines are general in nature and may need to be interpreted differently for certain individuals.